actix/examples/websocket-chat-broker/README.md

 # Websocket chat broker example

-This is a rewrite of the
+This is a different implementation of the
 [websocket chat example](https://github.com/actix/examples/tree/master/websocket-chat)

 Differences: